Marker Tracking

 In the

-panel, select+ -> Snapcode Marker
+Asset Browserpanel, select+ -> Snapcode Marker -

 Select the newly created